Stuffy noses are no fun.

 Dogs suffer from stuffy noses for a variety of reasons, including several which can cause similar symptoms in humans.

 Some of the most common causes of nasal congestion in dogs include:

-- Head colds (viruses)
+- Head colds (a viral infection)

-- Foreign bodies in the nose
+- A foreign body in the nose

 Less frequently, dogs may suffer from congestion as a side effect of heart disease.
 There are also a few ailments that seem to afflict some breeds more than others.